chamathk77/Expenses_Tracker/README.md

 # Getting Started

+please your own Google API key to use Google Features (input it into location.tsx)

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server